-A 6.4-magnitude earthquake strikes off Taiwan's coast
+At least 2 dead, 202 injured in 6.4-magnitude earthquake off Taiwan

 "Relief measures are underway," Tsai tweeted.
 "Stay safe."

-Laura Lo, a worker at the 7-Eleven convenience store across the street from the Marshal Hotel, told CNN that the first and second floors of the hotel appeared to be severely damaged and police officers are conducting rescue operations there.
+Laura Lo, a worker at the 7-Eleven convenience store across the street from the Marshal Hotel, said the first and second floors of the hotel appeared to be severely damaged and police officers were conducting rescue operations there.

-Her store also suffered broken glass from the quake, she said, and many roads in the area are closed.
+Her store also suffered broken glass from the quake, she said, and many roads in the area were closed.

-An employee at the Park City Hotel down the street told CNN that he felt the quake but there is no damage at his location.
+An employee at the Park City Hotel down the street told CNN that he felt the quake but there was no damage at his location.

-Margaret K. Lewis, a Seton Hall University Law School professor currently living in Taipei, said she felt prolonged swaying at her modern high-rise apartment building in Beitou District, in the northern part of the city.
+Margaret K. Lewis, a Seton Hall University Law School professor living in Taipei, said she felt prolonged swaying at her modern high-rise apartment building in Beitou District, in the northern part of the city.

 "Nothing broken, and two children slept peacefully through the event.
 We have since felt a few mild aftershocks," Lewis said in an email.
 "Nerves are jangled, but otherwise all appears well.
 I have not been outside to look for damage, but my expectation is that my area is generally fine."